 When you look inside the world’s most customer-centric organizations, there is fierce pride.
 These organizations often receive hundreds of applications for each opening, but are selective in who they interview and hire.

-Once hired, that top talent actively brings in more top talent.
+Once hired, top talent with a focus on customer-centricity will drive in top talent that actively brings in more top talent to create a customer focused team.
 And they treat the act of referring a friend like a sacred pledge: they only invite someone into “the family” if they know they’ll be an exceptional fit.
 This continuous cycle actively attracts the type of employees that will have a strong desire to serve customers uncommonly well from day one.

 And while the flywheel of intentional hiring is incredibly helpful, it’s still important that you continue to woo the type of people who already love what the company is about.
 If you hire employees who aren’t already living your company’s mission, giving them a paycheck will not change a thing.
 Find the candidate who will be intrinsically motivated and excited to make your mission a reality for customers.